The Lubin-Tate Theory of Configuration Spaces: I: The -theory of labeled configuration spaces

 \item In the case $X=\Sigma^\infty Y$ for $Y$ a connected pointed space, this same wedge is equivalent to the suspension spectrum of the space $\mathrm{Map}_c(M, \Sigma^{n}Y)$ of compactly supported maps \cite{McDuff:CSPNP,Boedigheimer:SSMS}.
 In particular, setting $M=\mathbb{R}^n$ yields a formula for $\Sigma^\infty \Omega^n\Sigma^n Y$. \end{enumerate} \end{example}

-\begin{remark} The above discussion can be made valid for non-parallelisable and non-smooth manifolds $M$ at the cost of keeping track of actions of tangential structure groups---see \cite{knudsen2016higher}.
-We restrict ourselves to the framed setting in the present work for the sake of simplicity. \end{remark}

-\begin{remark} The proof of Theorem \ref{thm:conf bar} given in \cite{knudsen2016higher} uses factorization homology and Koszul duality.
-The authors have subsequently been informed by Arone that an alternative proof using Goodwillie calculus is available in the case of a suspension spectrum. \end{remark}
+\begin{remark} We make several remarks on Theorem \ref{thm:conf bar}. \begin{enumerate} \item An analogous result is available for non-parallelizable and non-smooth manifolds at the cost of keeping track of actions of tangential structure groups.
+We restrict ourselves to the framed setting in the present work for the sake of simplicity. \item In the case $M=\mathbb{R}^n$, the equivalence in question is compatible with the respective actions of the operad of little $n$-disks; indeed, the stated result is obtained by applying factorization homology to this more structured equivalence. \item The authors have subsequently been informed by Arone that an alternative proof using Goodwillie calculus is available in the case of a suspension spectrum. \end{enumerate} \end{remark}

 Via the canonical filtration of the bar construction, Theorem \ref{thm:conf bar} supplies spectral sequences converging to $E_*B_k(M;X)$ for each $k$, $M$, $X$, and homology theory $E$.
 In characteristic zero, these spectral sequences all collapse, and the $\mathrm{E}^2$ page may be identified with the classical Lie algebra homology of a certain graded Lie algebra, which is eminently computable \cite{Knudsen:BNSCSVFH, DrummondColeKnudsen:BNCSS}.
 We show that the computational utility of Theorem \ref{thm:conf bar} is much wider in scope, and in particular applies to Morava $E$-theory.